 To minimize potential backwards compatibility issues when upgrading, it is better to upgrade 1 patch at a time until you get to the version that you desire.
 That way you can look at the change log documentation at https://grafana.com/docs/grafana/latest/release-notes/ to get a clue about how to fix any errors that you may suddenly have.

 Also, before starting your upgrade task, you can use your cloud provider to create a snapshot of your server, in case you need to recover from it later.
 When using Digital Ocean, there is a menu item under the settings for your server that allows you to create a live snapshot.
 You can later rebuild a system using that snapshot if ever needed.
 Other cloud providers should provide similar backup and recovery functionality.

 If you upgraded Grafana, and you've decided later that you don't want it, you can downgrade back to the version that you had before.

-If you kept the downloaded install packages from the first time, then you can just re use it and rerun the
+If you kept the downloaded installation packages from the first time, then you can just re-use it and rerun the

 dpkg(Ubuntu) command from earlier.

 sudo dpkg -i grafana_8.2.3_amd64.deb

 If you use your own Grafana Cloud deployment, then upgrades are automatically applied for you.

 While it is important to know the inner details of managing your own Grafana server, it can later be more strategic for your business to outsource the many aspects of it.
 Visit Grafana Cloud to start the process.

 So, when that time comes, use my link here, Grafana Cloud, and you will receive 28 days of PRO trial rather than the default 14 days.